 What does it mean to be charged with first-degree murder in Florida?
-Learn about the penalties
+Discover the penalties

-The prosecution has upgraded the charges against Damián Valdés Galloso to first-degree murder in the case of El Taiger's death.
+The Prosecutor's Office has escalated the charges against Damián Valdés Galloso to first-degree murder for the death of El Taiger.

 Damián, supuesto asesino de El Taiger © Captura de video / Univisión

-Damián, the alleged assassin of El TaigerPhoto © Video capture / Univisión
+Damián, the alleged murderer of El TaigerPhoto © Video capture / Univisión

-After the Florida Prosecutor's Office announced that it would elevate the charges against Damián Valdez-Galloso, the only person detained in connection with the death of the Cuban reggaeton artist José Manuel Carbajal, known as El Taiger, dozens of Cubans are questioning this criminal charge.
+After the Florida State Attorney announced that they would upgrade the charges against Damián Valdez-Galloso, the only person detained in connection with the death of Cuban reggaeton artist José Manuel Carbajal, known as El Taiger, dozens of Cubans are asking about this charge.

-The change in the charges responds to the call for justice led by Teresa Padrón, the artist's manager and close friend, who initiated a public campaign demanding harsher penalties.
+The change in charges responds to the demand for justice led by Teresa Padrón, the artist's manager and close friend, who initiated a public campaign calling for harsher penalties.

-Valdez-Galloso, who did not appear at Wednesday's hearing, now faces a charge that carries the harshest penalties in Florida.
+Valdez-Galloso, who did not appear at the hearing on Wednesday, now faces a charge that carries the harshest penalties in Florida.

 Here are the details:

-In the state of Florida, first-degree murder is one of the most serious crimes, classified as a capital offense.
-This applies when there is evidence of premeditation or when the homicide occurs during the commission of another felony, such as robbery or kidnapping (known as felony murder).
+In the state of Florida, first-degree murder is considered one of the most serious crimes and is classified as a capital offense.
+This applies when there is evidence of premeditation or when the homicide occurs during the commission of another serious crime, such as a robbery or kidnapping (known as felony murder).

 Possible sanctions include: